 click to hear audio Mike Hagler alias Michael Light aka “Mike in the night” on an edition of Space Play from November 1979.
 This clip is part of a recording made available by The Offshore Radio Archive (duration 3 minutes 37 seconds)

-John Harding John Harding was from London and worked as an engineer and DJ on Radio Atlantis in 1974.
+John Harding John Harding From London, John worked as an engineer and DJ on Radio Atlantis in 1974.
 A schoolfriend of Norman Barrington's, the two of them had previously run a mobile disco together called ‘Hullabaloo’.
 John joined Atlantis on 19th April 1974 and stayed until the station closed down at the end of August that year.
-Correspondent Mark Keable writes: “I remember listening to Dave/Keith Rogers on Radio Orwell, probably late in 1975.
-I think it may have been a Sunday morning.
-Keith said he had a friend in the studio who had worked on Radio Atlantis with him, John Harding.
-John mentioned that he was visiting Ipswich and that he was now working for a motor dealership.”
-If you can provide any more information about John's post-pirate career, please contact The Pirate Radio Hall of Fame.
-(This photo by Steve England, kindly supplied by Chris Edwards of ‘Offshore Echo's’ magazine.
-Thanks also to Mark Keable for his assistance.)
+In 2024 John very kindly sent us some photos he took on board the Jeanine.
+He tells us “I am still working, only three days a week, being flexi-retired at John Lewis Oxford Street in the audio and television department where I recently celebrated my 49th year.”
+(This photo by Steve England, kindly supplied by Chris Edwards of ‘Offshore Echo's’ magazine.)

 click to hear audio John Harding on the Yawn Into Dawn show early in the morning of Friday 23rd August 1974, just a few days before the station closed.
 This is an edited version of a recording available from www.azanorak.com.
 Our thanks to Jim Nantz and Ray Robinson for permission to use it and to the unknown contributor (duration 2 minutes 45 seconds)